Catharius/DU-SIMPLE-DAMAGE-REPORT/README.md

 ## How to use this script

-Click on "damage_report_lua.json", copy paste the code and paste it into a programming board then :
+Click on "damage_report_lua.json", copy the code and paste it into a programming board then :
 * Link the board to your core
 * Link up to 4 screens (It is not mandatory, the script will adapt if you have less than 4 screens)
   * Screen 1 will show top view